Albinism is a rare group of genetic disorders that cause the

 Oculocutaneous Albinism (OCA)

 OCA affects the skin, hair, and eyes.
 There are several subtypes

-People with OCA1a have a complete absence of melanin.
-They have white hair, very pale skin, and light eyes.
+with this subtype have white hair, very pale skin, and light eyes.

 They have light-colored skin, hair, and eyes.
 Their coloring may increase as

 Ocular Albinism (OA)